Tor Ekeland

 Tor Bernhard Ekeland is a New York City based computer, trial and appellate lawyer.
-He is best known for representing hackers prosecuted under the Computer Fraud and Abuse Act ("CFAA"), as well as white-collar defendants, in federal criminal court and on appeal across the United States.
+He is best known for representing hackers prosecuted under the Computer Fraud and Abuse Act ("CFAA") in federal criminal court and on appeal across the United States, and as a lawyer for Clearview AI.

 Biography

 He graduated cum laude from Fordham University School of Law in 2006, where he served on the Fordham Law Review.
 After law school, he practiced complex commercial and securities litigation at Sidley Austin in New York City.
 He is the Managing Partner of Tor Ekeland Law, PLLC.